akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Every product must have a UUID assigned at the product creation.
 This can be done in 2 different ways:
 - A UUID is randomly assigned to a product in the PIM during the product creation
-- A UUID can also be assigned manually during product creation but only with an import process or with the API, must answer UUID format standards and must be unique
+- A UUID can also be assigned manually during product creation but only with an import process or with the API, must answer UUID format standards and must be unique.
+The generated UUID have to be Version 4 UUID.

 The UUID is visible in the following places:
 - URL of the product in the PIM